BenHonken/BenHonken.github.io/homework01/README.md

 ## Description

 This is a portfolio for Ben Honken.
 It contains a number of projects I have worked on, and I intend to update it regularly.
+The first two pictures in the portfolio section are just place holders, but the last three are clickable links to working python projects.

 ## Usage